-On Monday, September 9, San Mateo County Parks and PG&E began a project to restore 16 acres of native oak woodland habitat and reduce contiguous wildfire fuels in Wunderlich Park.
+On Monday, September 9, 2019 San Mateo County Parks and PG&E began a project to restore 16 acres of native oak woodland habitat and reduce contiguous wildfire fuels in Wunderlich Park.
 The timber operations of the project are now finished and crews have begun trail reconstruction and culvert replacement.

-To ensure the safety of park visitors, the work area and some trails will be closed.
-Skyline Trail will be closed from October 7th to 9th.
-Meadow Trail, Oak Trail, and Loop Trail will be closed daily while Alambique Trail will be closed on weekdays and will additionally be closed this weekend only, November 9 - 10.
+To ensure the safety of park visitors, the work area and some trail closures are in effect.
+Meadow Trail, Oak Trail, and Loop Trail will be closed daily.
+Alambique Trail will be closed on weekdays and will additionally be closed this weekend only, November 9 - 10.
 Trail closures will be posted in park kiosks, at trail heads and on this advisory webpage.
-Work is expected to last into October 2019.
+The closure will last until Friday November, 29.

 Large scale projects such as this involve some inconvenience and short-term alteration of a landscape yet ultimately yield the long-term ecological benefit of native plant and animal communities.
 In the coming months, we will survey the area looking for growth of native plants, such as coffeeberry and toyon plants.
 An example of a smaller scale restoration project can be viewed in the park near the riding ring, at the park entrance, and along Highway 84.
 Following the removal of 2 acres of eucalyptus, naturally occurring native growth can now be seen.